-On November 3, 1948, the Chicago Tribune jumps the gun and mistakenly declares New York Governor Thomas Dewey the winner of his presidential race with incumbent Harry S. Truman in a front-page headline: “Dewey Defeats Truman.”
+On November 3, 1948, the Chicago Tribune jumps the gun and mistakenly declares New York Governor Thomas Dewey the winner of the previous days' presidential race against incumbent Harry S. Truman in a front-page headline: “Dewey Defeats Truman.”

 At every destination, Truman asked crowds to help him keep his job as president.
 His eventual success in the election of 1948 has been largely attributed to this direct interaction with the public and his appeal to the common voters as the political “underdog.”
 At the end of one of his campaign speeches, voices in the crowd could be heard yelling “Give ’em Hell, Harry!”
 It didn’t take long for the phrase to catch on and become Truman’s unofficial campaign slogan.